-- Resolution.
-This is a very important parameter that determines the level of detail provided by the VOS clustering technique.
-The parameter must have a non-negative value.
+- o Clustering resolution.
+This parameter determines the level of detail provided by the VOS clustering technique.
+The parameter must have a nonnegative value.
 The larger the value of the parameter, the larger the number of clusters that will be obtained.
-Our recommendation is to try out different values for the parameter and to use the value that yields the level of detail considered most satisfactory for the particular application at hand. - o Random starts.
-This parameter determines the number of times the optimization algorithm of the VOS clustering technique is run.
-9 Each time the optimization algorithm is run, a somewhat different clustering solution will be obtained.
-The best clustering solution obtained in all runs of the optimization algorithm will be used as the final clustering solution.
-The larger the value of the Random starts parameter, the more accurate the final clustering solution that will be obtained.
+Our recommendation is to try out different values for the parameter and to use the value that yields the level of detail considered most satisfactory for the particular application at hand. - Min. cluster size.
+This parameter determines the minimum cluster size used by the VOS clustering technique.
+Each cluster produced by the VOS clustering technique must consist of the minimum number of items specified by this parameter.
+The Min. cluster size parameter can be useful to simplify the clustering solutions obtained from the VOS clustering technique by getting rid of small and uninteresting clusters. - Advanced Parameters.
+This button brings up the Advanced Parameters dialog box.
+This dialog box can be used to change a number of more advanced parameters of the VOS mapping and clustering techniques.
+These parameters are discussed below. - Run.
+The Run button is available only after a new map has been created (using the Create button on the Action tab in the action panel).
+The button can be used to run the VOS mapping and clustering techniques.
+The option buttons determine whether both techniques are run or only one of them.